kyleolivo/kyleolivo.github.io/_posts/2016-08-15-containers-how-do-they-work.md

 layout: post
 title:  "Containers: how do they work?"
 date:   2016-08-15 10:47:00 -0700
+category: dev
-categories: containers devops lxc linux
+tags: containers devops lxc linux
 ---

 I've had the opportunity to use a few different container technologies at work, so I thought I'd